 Faclan is a flagship cultural event at An Lanntair, its dramatic location drawing audiences and top-level authors from all over the UK.

 This year’s theme brings together extraordinary stories of humanity and landscape across an eclectic four-day programme.
-In one of the headline events, Niall Iain Macdonald will share the compelling testimony of his two dramatic solo attempts to row across the Atlantic from NY to SY – New York to Stornoway – and the reasons he did it.
-It will feature hitherto unseen footage.
+In one of the headline events, Niall Iain Macdonald will share the compelling testimony of his three dramatic solo attempts to row across the Atlantic from NY to SY – New York to Stornoway – and the reasons he did it.
+It will feature never before seen footage.

 Dan Richards will discuss his new book Outpost: A Journey to the Wild Ends of the Earth (‘by turns beautiful, funny, evocative and learned’ – The Observer), in which he travels to mountains, tundra, forests, oceans and deserts to embrace the appeal of isolation.
 His event is twinned with Tìde in which land-artist Julie Brook will expound on the philosophy behind her dramatic, elemental sea fire-stacks; conceived on Jura and reignited phoenix-like on the west coast of Lewis.